How are proposals scored?

 How many questions can I submit?

-To keep surveys a manageable length and to keep response rates up, CERA limits the number of questions per research proposal to about 10.
+To keep surveys a manageable length and to keep response rates up, CERA limits the number of questions per research proposal to about 10, in addition to the recurring demographic questions.
 Here is how CERA counts various question types:

 Each subquestion is counted.
 For example, the following counts as four questions: